ihatemyisp/homebridge-vizio-remote/README.md

 ## Controlling Your Display
 Currently, `homebridge-vizio-remote` supports:
 - Powering on and off the display
-- Pause, and play media controls
+- Pause and play media controls
 - Volume up and down controls
 - Navigation controls
 - Info control